Gateway Commercial Finance

 Disadvantages of Excessive Business Debt

-While debt is desirable for many reasons, including some mentioned above, excessive debt or inappropriate use of debt can be very dangerous to company survival.
+While debt is desirable for many reasons, including some mentioned above, excessive or inappropriate use of debt can be dangerous to a company’s survival.
 Excessive debt can induce a downward spiraling effect as debt service damages profitability, lowering cash flow, reducing profitable investment, and increasing the cost of additional funding.
-It is easy to see the pattern and predict what the outcome will be if corrective action is not taken.
+It is easy to see the pattern and predict the outcome if corrective action is not taken.

 Debt comes with a price.
 Part of this price is obvious – interest must be paid to the creditors over and above the amount advanced.
 Other costs associated with acquiring debt include:

-1. Diverting funds from profit-making activities in order to meet debt service payments.
+1. Diverting funds from profit-making activities to meet debt service payments.

-2. The need to comply with covenants, or conditions, that often are imposed by lenders.
+2. The need to comply with covenants or conditions, often imposed by lenders.
 These conditions are often related to key company financial ratios and performance indicators and must be fulfilled to prevent default.
-Some lenders require that an independent accounting firm audit company’s financial statements.
+Some lenders require an independent accounting firm to audit the company’s financial statements.
 This can be very costly.

 3. Increased debt levels imply increased risk to subsequent lenders and investors, and the cost of raising additional funds can rise quickly as debt increases.

 4. Increasing debt can lead to an inability to acquire more funding when opportunities arise.
-This opportunity cost can be hard to measure but can place severe restrictions on a company’s ability to grow and/or stay competitive.
+This opportunity cost can be hard to measure but can severely restrict a company’s ability to grow and/or stay competitive.